Paul-James/pjames/README.md

 Introduction
 ------------

-This `R` package repo is a collection of functions put together for use by me and my friends.
+This package repo is a collection of functions put together for use by me and my friends.
 This is meant to help keep `.Rprofile`s and the global environment clear.
 For example, the `rm(list = ls())` command clears out any custom functions defined in the `.Rprofile` because those functions are part of the global environment.
-This also saves time and effort pasting/sourcing commonly used functions to the top of every `R` script you write.
+This also saves time and effort pasting/sourcing commonly used functions to the top of every script you write.
 All these manual steps can be avoided with the use of a package.

 Caveat to using this package
 ----------------------------